BrunoOGoes/BrunoOGoes.github.io/_pages/about.md

 ## About me

-Hello, I’m Bruno, a Brazilian scientist turned algorithm engineer at [Applied Materials France](https://www.appliedmaterials.com/eu/en/about/europe-overview/france-overview.html) (officially, though, I’m a consultant at [Lenatech](https://www.lennatech.com/)), who is trying to balance the urgency of client requests and the development of solutions with the tools at hand for timely, pragmatic problems posed in the company with thoroughly innovative, robust, and elegant solutions based on academic-style research.
+Hello, I’m Bruno, a Brazilian scientist turned algorithm engineer at [Applied Materials France](https://www.appliedmaterials.com/eu/en/about/europe-overview/france-overview.html) (officially, though, I’m a consultant at [Lennatech](https://www.lennatech.com/)), who is trying to balance the urgency of client requests and the development of solutions with the tools at hand for timely, pragmatic problems posed in the company with thoroughly innovative, robust, and elegant solutions based on academic-style research.
 In short, a battle between an engineer and a fundamental scientist mindset.
 If you are reading this, you may be interested in details about my professional journey that led to this curious situation—let’s get into that from bottom to top.

+### Before research: undergraduate studies
 Concerning the scientist part, I’m someone who has an interest in a diverse set of topics, ranging from history, geopolitics, and linguistics to mathematics, physics, and astronomy.
 When pondering pragmatically about my set of interests and the college options in Brazil, I decided to pursue a bachelor's in Physics at the Institute of Physics of the University of São Paulo, [IFUSP](http://portal.if.usp.br/ifusp/).

 During my 4-year undergraduate studies, I fell in love with two subjects: quantum and statistical mechanics.
 The latter, in particular, because it is a neat application of probability theory using the laws of physics and clearly touches all subjects of physics.
 Of course, the separation between mechanics, thermodynamics, etc., is only pedagogical, but here there was no way of talking about something without making connections with other areas.
 Besides, the reasoning and methods can be easily imported to other areas—after all, it is all based on probability, the stem framework of mathematics.